Protected Area Permit Requirement

 Even if you apply for a PAP for several different settlements, you do not need a recommendation letter from each monastery/settlement you plan to visit.
 You only need to submit one recommendation letter from one monastery/settlement.

-The Jangchup Lamrim Teaching Organizing Committee regrets that it is not able to offer recommendation letters to the large number of teaching attendees.
+Generally, Teaching organisers are not able to offer recommendation letters to the large number of teaching attendees at various teaching events.